nicholas-j-jackson/LLM-Medical-Prob/README.md

 1. Create a .env file that contains the API Keys for your OpenAI, Google AI, xAI, and anthropic accounts.
 2. Run main.py <model_name> <require_prob_only> where <model_name> is either ChatGPT, Gemini, Grok, or Claude and <require_prob_only> is 0 or 1, with 1 indicating you'd like to add a system prompt to require the LLM to answer only with a probability.
 To fully reproduce this study, the run the batch script experiment.sh.

-### NOTE:
-main.py is set to run each prompt 1x in this repo, however the original experiment used 20 repeats.
-This is controlled via N_repeats on line 43.

 ## Analysis
 1. After running the experiments with <require_prob_only> set to 0.
 Run the command: